zero-os/0-templates/templates/zerodb/README.md

 - `namespace_set`: change a namespace setting/property.
 Only admin can do this.
 - `namespace_url`: return the public url of the namespace
 - `namespace_private_url`: return the private url of the namespace
-- `free_space`: return the amount of storage space still available for reservation